nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 # General Requirements for Content Documents

-## Structural Divisons and Semantics
+## Structural Divisions and Semantics

 The [=EPUB content document=] structure specified in these guidelines is generally made up of a multi-page HTML file set.
 Major divisions of the publication are to be captured in individual [=XHTML content documents=].
 The individual content files will typically correspond to _part_ or _chapter_ divisions of the book.
 Other major book components such as colophon, index or appendix, which can be found in frontmatter and backmatter, will normally be stored in separate files as well.